Use AI to Review Exam Mistakes: A Root-Cause Revision Plan

 A useful cluster + drill: “Cluster: Algebra word problems — 4 of 5 wrong are ‘careless / setup,’ not actual algebra.
 Drill: 10 word problems daily, but write the equation in pen BEFORE solving.
 Time cap: 4 minutes per problem.
 Success criterion: write the right equation on at least 8 of 10.
 The mistake is in translation, not algebra; do not re-study the algebra chapter.”

-A useful priority math: “Top priority cluster: ‘misread question’ (5 mistakes, avg 3 points each, ~80% fix probability with the ‘re-read the prompt before answering’ habit) — expected lift 12 points.
+A useful priority calculation: “Top priority cluster: ‘misread question’ (5 mistakes, avg 3 points each, ~80% fix probability with the ‘re-read the prompt before answering’ habit) — expected lift 12 points.
 Second priority: ‘real concept gap, organic chemistry mechanisms’ (3 mistakes, avg 4 points, ~50% fix probability in 5 days) — expected lift 6 points.
 Carelessness is the cheapest big lift; you fix it with a habit, not study time.”

 A useful “ask a human” line: “You got 4 organic chemistry mechanism questions wrong, all involving electrophilic addition.
 This is concept territory, not careless.
 Self-study has 5 days and ~50% chance of fixing it; a 60-minute office hours session has ~80%.
 Go to office hours Monday.”